Kiki on the River Opens for Dinner: Fresh Fish, Good Views, and Make-Your-Own S'mores

 Photo by Valeria Nekhim Lease

-Kiki on the River is one of the year's most anticipated openings in Miami, and after kicking things off with lunch, the eatery has officially commenced dinner service.
+Kiki on the River (450 NW North River Dr.) is one of the year's most anticipated openings in Miami, and after kicking things off with lunch, the eatery has officially commenced dinner service.
 With a prime location overlooking the Miami River, Kiki boasts spectacular waterfront views in a charming garden setting.
 It's particularly idyllic after the sun sets, when lanterns and string lights give the restaurant a mythical glow.

 The menu is a mix of modern and traditional Greek recipes with an emphasis on seafood.
 Kiki's executive chef, Steve Rhee, is no stranger to this type of cuisine: He was a sous-chef for three years at Estiatorio Milos in Las Vegas before helping open the restaurant's Miami outpost.
 The California native of Korean descent then went on to cook Italian for four years at the Shore Club in South Beach.
 Kiki's general manager, Spiros Assimakopoulos, is also a Milos veteran.